elasticsounds/ADT-mulita-template/README.md

 ## Step 10: Documentation
 Update the README file to reflect any major changes in the project's structure or functionality.
 Remember to replace [repository URL] with the actual URL of your GitHub repository.
-These steps provide a general guideline.
-Specifics may vary based on your project's unique setup and requirements. ​
+These steps provide a general guideline for replicating and updating an ADT.​

 # License